 How could I talk about San Diego without talking about beaches?
 The options for beaches in San Diego are vast and scattered across many different neighborhoods, so you kind of have to have an idea of what you're looking for.
-I love the beaches of San Diego, so I'll be going into more depth on these beaches in a future blog, but for now I just have to tell you about my two favorite areas to soak up some sun (and margaritas!).
+I love all of the beaches of San Diego, so I'll be going into more depth on these beaches in a future blog, but for now, I just have to tell you about my two favorite areas to soak up some sun (and margaritas!).

 This is the more hippie side of San Diego, with not-so-legal street vendors, acai bowls on literally every corner, and dazed-out surfer stereotypes.
 This beach (and surrounding neighborhood) are stuffed to the brim with character (and, if we're being honest, a lot more my flavor.)
 If you're looking for some choice waves & chill vibes, this is definitely the area for you.
 This part of town also extends south into Sunset Cliffs, an iconic cliff-side with beautiful coves and one of the best views for an ocean sunset.

 The Laguna Mountain range is a part of the Cleveland National Forest and is full of hiking opportunities, backpacking trails, and dispersed camping areas.
 This natural area is particularly interesting because of its diverse and complex ecosystems.
-At one point you're in a complete desert, then before you can blink you're in a shrub-land full of yuccas and boulders, and in another breath you've traveled yet again to a dense, coniferous forest - all in the same mountain range.
+At one point you're in a complete desert, then before you can blink you're in shrubland full of yuccas and boulders, and in another breath you've traveled yet again to a dense, coniferous forest - all in the same mountain range.
 It's a refreshing change of pace from the traditional beach scene, and one of the most beautiful spots to catch a San Diego sunset (besides over the ocean, of course.)

 This beautiful natural area is in the northern part of San Diego, in the neighborhood of La Jolla.
 It's situated on seaside cliffs, and home to the beautiful Torrey pine tree.
 There are so many wondrous miles of hiking trails on the cliffs here, some of which will lead you down to a secluded beach.
 This is also one of my favorite natural settings for ocean sunset viewing.